modsim/ChromaHD-genmesh/README.md

 - In 7k-pre and 6k-pre cases, only a handful of beads were actually captured and meshed. [prescaling issue?]
 - poly5 fails (beads peek out of container).
 Just use poly-full.
 - A few features do not work in conjunction with HXT mesh algorithm.
 This is an upstream issue with GMSH.
+- Netgen optimizer might not work well with mesh field gradients: It might make the meshes too uniform somehow